veereshhalagegowda/platformDocumentation/1.0.0/Components/Navigations/sidenav.md

 7. Now, pressing the button will open the neutrinos website.

 ## Associated Attributes
-- **Style**: It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background:orange;height:200px;).
+- **Style:** It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background:orange;height:200px;).

-- **Class**: "Class" attribute is used to point to a class in a style sheet.
+- **Class:** "Class" attribute is used to point to a class in a style sheet.
 A class contains one or more style statements.
 Classes are created inside the "Style" tab which is opened by selecting the "Style" side menu.
 The "Class" attribute accepts space seperated class names (eg. class1 class2) which are defined in the "Style" tab as shown below.
     ```css
     .class1 {
         border-radius:10px;